IamRaNo/Customer_Churn_Project/README.md

 ## 🚀 Overview

-This project focuses on an in-depth **Exploratory Data Analysis (EDA)** of a customer churn dataset to uncover patterns that lead to customer attrition.
+This project focuses on an in-depth **Exploratory Data Analysis (EDA)** of a customer churn dataset to uncover patterns that lead to customer attrition and to make a ** Machine Learning Model**.
 Customer churn is a key concern for subscription-based services, and understanding what drives users to leave helps improve retention strategies.

-Through this notebook, we explore and analyze structured customer data, clean it, visualize trends, examine statistical patterns, and draw business-focused conclusions.
+Through this notebook, I explored and analyzed structured customer data, clean it, visualize trends, examine statistical patterns, and draw business-focused conclusions.

 ---

 ## 🎯 Problem Statement

 Churn refers to when customers stop using a company's service.
 Reducing churn is more cost-effective than acquiring new customers.
-The goal of this project is to analyze a rich customer dataset and uncover hidden signals that may be influencing churn behavior.
+The goal of this project is to analyze a rich customer dataset and uncover hidden signals that may be influencing churn behavior and also to make a model to predict churn for future scenarios

 ---